stackbit-projects/friendly-yam-35292/src/pages/index.md

           development
       - title: SEO & Digital Marketing
         content: >
-          We can develop a winning online strategy that can get your product or service in the right hands.
+          We will develop a winning online strategy tailed to assist your scale up product / service that can get your offering in front of the right buyers.
       - title: Code Audits
         content: >-
           Vestibulum a nunc ut eros condimentum posuere.
 Nullam dapibus quis